CLICK HERE FOR INDEX PAGE

 The example below shows how two followers can be used resting on the same swash plate cam.
 Each follower has a wheel or roller that allows smooth movement.

-The mechanical display below is a dancing puppet.
-As the swash plate cam rotates the two roller followers rise and fall.
-This motion makes the puppet look as if it is dancing / waving its arms.
+A mechanical toy is seen below.
+As the swash plate cam rotates (driven by a small motor), the two roller followers rise and fall.
+This motion makes the model look as if it is lifting weights / exercising.
 The cam mechanism would normally be ‘boxed in’ for safety reasons.
 However, on the drawing below the front has been removed so that the mechanism can be clearly seen.

 QUESTIONS: